pauliejes/SandboxDocs/docs/User Guide/build a game.md

 	![Transform Panel](./images/building-a-game/part2Image15.png)

 17. Next, let’s go ahead and make the sphere yellow, just for kicks.
 Find the "Material Editor".
-Its right below the Properties Editor on the right of the screen.
+Its right above the Properties Editor on the right of the screen.
 When you click the heading, the '**Material**' Editor will open in the side panel.

 	![Material Editor panel](./images/building-a-game/part2Image16.png)